lxg/l10n/README.md

 }
 ```

-After that, you can run the `catalog extract` command without parameter:
+After that, you can run the extractor without parameter:

 ```bash
 bin/catalog extract